ibm-cloud-docs/devsecops-alm/devsecops-alm-release-notes.md

 Use these release notes to learn about the latest updates to the DevSecOps Application Lifecycle Management deployable architecture.
 The entries are grouped by date.
 {: shortdesc}

+## 02 October 2023
+{: #devsecops-alm-october2023}
+{: release-note}

+Version 1.0.6 of DevSecOps Application Lifecycle Management released :   Version 1.0.6 of the DevSecOps Application Lifecycle Management is available in the {{site.data.keyword.cloud_notm}} [catalog](/catalog#reference_architecture){: external}.

+   - The {{site.data.keyword.IBM_notm}} addition of new Security and Compliance Center profile support.

+   - The {{site.data.keyword.en_full_notm}} support for multiple secret groups when using Secrets Manager.

+   - For more information, see [Mandatory and optional variables](/docs/devsecops-alm?topic=devsecops-alm-devsecops-alm-vars).
+New SCC variables are prefixed with `scc_` and secret group variables are suffixed with `_secret_group`.

 ## 08 September 2023
 {: #devsecops-alm-september2023}